The College’s Board of Governors (also known as the Corporation) is responsible for:

 Roger is Group Chair, Vistage, Peer Group Advisory.
 He is formerly a Co-opted Finance & Business Operations Committee Member.

-Julian is a clinical academic nurse practitioner who is Regional Faculty Lead for Advancing Practice with Health Education England in the Midlands, an Honorary Research Fellow at the University of Wolverhampton, and Nurse Coordinator with a charity, Festival Medical Services.
+Julian is a clinical academic nurse practitioner who is the Lead for the Centre for Advancing Practice and Midlands Regional Faculty Lead for Advancing Practice with NHSE Workforce, Training, and Education, an Honorary Professor in the College of Health and Life Sciences at Aston University, and also volunteers as a nurse with a charity, Festival Medical Services.

 • Albert Benghiat